nomadnt-iot/uHTTP/README.md

 uREST
 =====

-uREST is an Arduino library that implements REST like interface
+uREST is a library that implements REST like interface for ARDUINO